Deliver “Delight and Passion” to people

 In my case, I often work in teams with external creative teams and artists.
 I am currently working on several projects in parallel."

-Yoshida: "Computational concept design is a method of generating concept design by programming the concept design mechanism and solving complex conditions such as structure and function.
-It can be used to shorten the time required compared to using human hands, and it can also create highly accurate shapes that cannot be reproduced by human power alone.
+Yoshida: "Computational concept design is a method of generating concept design by programming the mechanism of concept design, solving complex conditions such as structure and function.
+It can be used to shorten the time compared to using human hands, and it can also create highly precise shapes that cannot be reproduced by human power alone."

 You might think that because it's a computer, anyone can make the same thing, but in fact it reflects the creativity and originality of the person programming, so even if a different designer uses the same techniques, the result won't be the same.
 That's what makes it fun."

-Yoshida continues to pursue spatial experiences that utilize computational concept design, and is also involved in NOMURA Group's innovation laboratory, NOMLAB (scheduled for a website renewal in autumn 2024).
+Yoshida continues to pursue spatial experiences that make full use of computational concept design.
+At the same time, he is also participating in NOMLAB, the innovation laboratory of NOMURA Co.,Ltd. Group (scheduled for a site renewal in the fall of 2024).

 Yoshida: At NOMLAB, in addition to developing software for client work, we also set up several research themes and work with external creators to develop prototypes of new expressive devices that use interaction and control.